Skip to content

 Onboard food: None

-There’s another Hello Kitty themed train, although it’s not a sightseeing train and doesn’t have a buffet cart or souvenirs around.
+Haruka is another Hello Kitty themed train, although it’s not a sightseeing train and doesn’t have a buffet cart or souvenirs around.
 It’s an express train from Kansai airport adorned with Hello Kitty designs.
 It also depicts animals and flowers.
-There are in fact 4 different designs on Haruka trains, look out, which one you will get.
+There are in fact 4 different designs on Haruka trains – check out, which one you will get.

 Unlike the Hello Kitty Shinkansen, this train doesn’t have themed interiors, a buffet car, or souvenir spots – so don’t expect a full kawaii experience.
 But it’s still charming and photogenic, especially if you’re a fan of character trains, so definitely worth a mention.
 Plus, it’s so easy to ride simply on your way to/from Kansai airport or traveling between Osaka and Kyoto.